kedify/cli/README.md

   Prints one cluster by name or id, and shows an interactive picker when no name is provided.
 - `kedify list recommendations <cluster-id>`
   Prints the recommendations payload for a cluster id.
+- `kedify apply recommendations <kind/name>`
+  Applies recommendations from a saved JSON or YAML file to a Helm values file and can emit `json`, `diff`, or `override` output.
 - Output formatting
   `kedify list clusters`, `kedify get cluster`, and `kedify list recommendations` support `-o` and `--output` with `text`, `json`, or `yaml`. `text` is the default.